-- 1% Data Entry

-- 5% Identifying and solving the problem using appropriate formulas.
-Summarizing the data and exploring more complex data with Pivot Tables/charts, etc.

-- 3% Using functions for decision-making and validating data, and visually presenting the output

-- 1% Organization/ Formatting
+- 1% Data Entry - 5% Identifying and solving the problem using appropriate formulas.
+Summarizing the data and exploring more complex data with Pivot Tables/charts, etc. - 3% Using functions for decision-making and validating data, and visually presenting the output - 1% Organization/ Formatting

-- D. Midterm examination: 15%

 Students will take a written exam of 1.5-hr duration covering topics up to the mid-point of the semester.
-The exam will comprise structured questions like MCQ, fill-in-theblanks, matching, definition, as well as open-ended essay questions.
+The exam will comprise structured questions like MCQ, fill-in-the-blanks, matching, definition, as well as open-ended essay questions.